Margaret Watson

 Margaret Watson (born 18 December 1986) is an Australian rugby union player.
+She competed for in the 2010 and 2014 Women's Rugby World Cups.

+Career

-Watson was a member of the Australian squad in the 2010 Women's Rugby World Cup that finished in third place.
-She was named to 's 2014 Women's Rugby World Cup squad.
+Watson was a member of the 's squad in the 2010 Women's Rugby World Cup that finished in third place.
+She was also selected in the Wallaroos side for the 2014 World Cup in France.

+She was inducted into the NSW Waratahs inaugural Hall of Fame in June 2024.